Robert Munro November 5th, 2009

 Dissertation: Language, ideology and identity in rural Eastern Kentucky

 Dissertation: Processing constraints and word order variation in Hindi relative clauses

 Nola Stephens —

-Assistant Professor, Department of English, Covenant College
+Assistant Professor of Linguistics, Department of English, Covenant College

 Dissertation: Given-before-new: The effects of discourse on argument structure in early child language